wp-plugins/wordpress-seo/readme.txt

 == Installation ==

-1. Upload the `plugin` folder to the `/wp-content/plugins/` directory
+1. Upload the `wordress-seo` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the WordPress SEO plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the `SEO` menu that appears in your admin menu

 == Frequently Asked Questions ==